Money Smarts Blog

 Apr 22, 2019 || Amy Smith, Senior Branch Manager

-In 2016 my daughter was headed off to college and my bathroom was in desperate need of a makeover.
+A few years ago my daughter was headed off to college and my bathroom was in desperate need of a makeover.
 I didn’t want Kaliah to be burdened with student loans after graduation and I also didn’t want to stare at the pink-tiled bathroom and leaky sink for one more minute.
 After a bit of research, I was terrified of the high interest rates that came along with a credit card.
 I decided using the equity in my home to pay for these things was my best move.
 I went the line of credit route since I wasn’t sure exactly how much money I’d need.
 This gave me the flexibility to take out as much or as little cash as I needed with a rate way lower than my credit card.
 Goodbye carpeted bathroom, hello heated tiles.
 Oh yeah, and Kailah is gearing up for graduation this May, student loan free!

 Sounds great, right?
 Read on to find out if using the equity in your home to pay for life’s adventures is right for you.